lgatto/RforProteomics/README.md

 ## Introduction

-This package distributes the code illustrating the use-cases described in the _Using R for proteomics data analysis_ manuscript.
+This package distributes the code illustrating the use-cases described in the _Using R and Bioconductor for proteomics data analysis_ manuscript.
 The package illustrates how R and a selection of dedicated packages can be used to access mass spectrometry base proteomics data, manipulate and visualise it, how to process label-free and labelled quantitative data and how to analyse the quantitation data.

+The package will be updated beyond the content of the manuscript to keep up-to-date with progress in the area.

 ## Data and vignette